dy/piezo/docs/r&d.md

     - requires memory variable to be exported...
       ~ maybe unavoidable if user needs to import memory
     - not sure if we can create infinite functions
-  ? ~~ALT: can be fn getter/setter that writes or reads value of the array~~
+  4. can be fn getter/setter that writes or reads value of the array~~
     - not sure if we can create dynamic functions with local state...
-  ?
-ALT: use `i64` to store both array pointer and length.
+  5. use `i64` to store both array pointer and length.
-    - returns BigInt, which needs to be reinterpreted client-side to get pointer to memory, not obvious how ?
-ALT: use `f64` real/fraction for address/length
+    - returns BigInt, which needs to be reinterpreted client-side to get pointer to memory, not obvious how
+  6. use `f64` real/fraction for address/length
     + wider addr/length range, up to `2^52` of int values
       - it may be not as good as `2^25`, consider storing length as `i16` (32756) - not so much, but already 52-16=36 bits for array length...
         ~kind of fine still, we can store fraction as the right part of float, at the very end
       - generally it's precision scaling problem
     + possible to use as ptr directly in JS `new Float64Array(memory, ptr, ptr%1)`
+      - length is non-trivial to figure out
+      - data type is not accounted for
     - value needs to be checked somehow if that's an array = we don't have clear understanding if that's an array or float ?+ we can avoid value check if we consider it an array by-operation, so that all array ops are non-overlapping with math.
 Eg. `a |> b` and `a ~ b`
         + we just enforce lhs `a |> #+1` to be a list